Appalalala/SC1015-Mini-Project/README.md

 ## Problem Statement
-We hope to find out how do different factors affect the risk of heart attack among individuals
+To find out how do the different factors affect the heart attack risk among individuals

 ## Exploratory Data Analysis